Symbian9/qmapshack-doc-wiki/DevelopingDocumentation.md

 *   If the file you want to edit does **not yet exist**, do not try to manually add to it the navigation bars you see in all the other wiki files because this could cause confusion when running `make nav` later.
-Just start your file with its first headline.
+Just start your file with its first header line.

 *   If you are editing an **already existing** `*.md` file, leave the navigation bars at the top and bottom of it alone.
 The top